epfl-ada/ada-2020-project-milestone-p3-p3_adacadabra/README.md

 Are there significant correlations between eating habits and wealth in Greater London ?
 EDIT:
-1) In Greater London, are there evidences of social class difference in eating habits at ward level ?
+1) In Greater London, are there differences in eating habits at ward level ?
-2) What are the nutrients explaining those differencies if any ?
+2) Is there evidence of social class difference in eating habits ?
 3) Do wealthier ward areas buy food that could be judged healthier ?

 More precisely we will try to answer some of the following hypothesis: